gscrow/dressipi-com/retail-personalisation-demo.markdown

     to match customers with products and experiences to influence buying behaviour at scale."
   button:
-    copy: Schedule A Free Consultation
+    copy: SCHEDULE A FREE CONSULTATION >
     url: "#download"
   hero-image: "/uploads/banner_style-hub.jpg"
 is-landing-page: true